-Let’s explore the advantages of an air purifier and why they are worthy of purchasing.
+Let’s explore the advantages of an air purifier and why they are really worth using in your home.

 Air purifiers are very efficient at decreasing levels of airborne particles like dust, mold spores, pollen, pet dander and smoke from the air.
-Some units are even strong enough to remove particularly small particles, such as those from odors or viruses, from your home’s air.
+Some units are even efficient enough to remove particularly small particles, such as those from odors or viruses, from your home’s air.